Pitch-accent language: Japanese

 The Osaka accent (Kansai dialect) (marked red on the map to the right) differs from the Tokyo accent in that in some words, the first syllable of the word (always low in Tokyo Japanese unless accented) can be high.
 To give a full description of the accent of a word, therefore, it is necessary to specify not only the position of the accent (downstep) but also the height of the first syllable.

 Korean

-Standard (Seoul) Korean uses pitch only for prosody.
+Standard (Seoul) Korean does not have pitch-accent.
 However, several other dialects retain a Middle Korean pitch-accent system.

 In the dialect of North Gyeongsang, in southeastern South Korea, any syllable and the initial two syllables may have a pitch accent in the form of a high tone.
 For example, in trisyllabic words, there are four possible tone patterns: